SNOMED-Documents/snomed-starter-guide/15 learning-more-about-snomed-ct/README.md

 ## SNOMED CT Expo

-The SNOMED CT Expo is an open event for anyone interested in SNOMED CT and practical applications of the terminology.
+The [SNOMED CT Expo](https://www.snomed.org/snomedct-expo) is an open event for anyone interested in SNOMED CT and practical applications of the terminology.
 The event includes invited keynote speakers and several tracks of peer-reviewed presentations about SNOMED CT in general with a focus on implementation experiences and developments that facilitate more effective use of the terminology.

 The Expo also includes tutorials and workshops for those seeking greater understanding of SNOMED CT, an exhibition of vendor products that use SNOMED CT and a range of poster presentations on related topics.

 The Expo is the main annual event in the SNOMED International calendar for anyone interested in the use and development of the global healthcare terminology.
 In addition to the scheduled sessions, it provides an excellent opportunity to network with others with a shared interest in SNOMED CT.

+Watch past Expo recordings - <https://www.youtube.com/@snomedct/playlists>

 ## Additional resources